 My desire is to create something unique, something timeless and something that inspires and creates emotions.
 Photographs that convey messages and ask questions.

-My work is inspired by the works of Ansel Adams, Henri Cartier-Bresson, Edward Burtynsky, Andreas Gursky, Howard Schatz, Elliot Erwitt, Alfred Stieglitz, and Richard Avedon.
+My work is inspired by the works of Ansel Adams, Henri Cartier-Bresson, Edward Burtynsky, Andreas Gursky, Howard Schatz, Elliot Erwitt and Alfred Stieglitz.

 “Photography is an art of observation.
 It has little to do with the things you see and everything to do with the way you see them.”